 Recent studies show that injuries such as sprained ankles and impact injuries can lead to arthritis in later life.
 To avoid this, early treatment is essential.
-Often there will be no broken bones with a twisting ankle injury but what the X-ray may not show is the ligament or cartilage injury which can lead to joint arthritis later in life.
-Benenden Hospital offer ultrasound imaging in clinic within its Podiatry service and state of-the-art MRI imaging to get a complete diagnosis as early as possible.
+Often there will be no broken bones with a twisting ankle injury, but what the x-ray may not show is the ligament or cartilage injury which can lead to joint arthritis later in life.

-How do I go about treating Morton’ Neuroma?
+How do I go about treating Morton’s Neuroma?

-A Morton’s Neuroma is a trapped nerve in the ball of your foot.
+A P is a trapped nerve in the ball of your foot.
 It is associated with narrow and heeled shoes, but many varieties of shoes can exacerbate the condition.
 With footwear the key is getting shoes that suit YOUR feet!